 3 For though we live in the world, we do not wage war as the world does.
 4 The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.
 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ. – 2 Corinthians 10:3-5

-Brace’s military and planning background guides his teaching of Churches how to begin to win the war and create revival.
+Brace’s military and planning background guide his teaching of Churches how to begin to win the war and create revival.

-I wasn’t raised in a Christian home.
-I was agnostic about God.
-I left home at 17 on my way to West Point.
-After graduating, I become Airborne and Ranger qualified and travelled the world racking up experience and accolades as an officer in the Army.
-I was destined for success.
-Despite my appearance, I was desperately trying to figure out life, who I was and where I was going.
-Christ got me at the age of 29.
-As someone who wasn’t convinced of Christ until later in life I have come about my convictions differently than those raised in Christian homes.
-I came to Christ after experiencing the personal failures and emptiness resulting from a life ruled by the standards of this world.
+Brace wasn’t raised in a Christian home.
+He was agnostic about God.
+He left home at 17 on his way to West Point.
+After graduating, he became Airborne and Ranger qualified and travelled the world racking up experience and accolades as an officer in the Army.
+He was destined for success.
+Despite his appearance, however, he was desperately trying to figure out life, who he was and where he was going.
+Christ got him at the age of 29.
+As someone who wasn’t convinced of Christ until later in life he has come about his convictions differently than those raised in Christian homes.
+He came to Christ after experiencing the personal failures and emptiness resulting from a life ruled by the standards of this world.

-My oldest son is now 18.
-His brother is 15 and his sister is 13.
-My kids have been raised in a Christian home.
-They have challenges that are completely different than mine because of their understanding of God up until now and the challenges that they will face as they exit high school and enter the world.
-Several years ago I was at lunch with a friend.
-He brought up the subject of preparing our kids for the testing of the world.
-As the conversation went on I was convicted about my inability to give coherent answers to the legitimate challenges that a skeptic might throw my way.
+Brace’s kids are 18, 15 and 13.
+They have been raised in a Christian home.
+They have challenges that are completely different than his because of their understanding of God up until now, and the challenges that they will face as they exit high school and enter the world.
+Several years ago he was at lunch with a friend, who brought up the subject of preparing kids for the testing of the world.
+As the conversation went on Brace was convicted about his inability to give coherent answers to the legitimate challenges that a skeptic might throw his way.